longr/cffi_example/README.md

 # Github and CI

 codecov requires the codecov package be installed, and this is called in travis.ci.  so introduce CI for tests, and then introduce coverage CI.
+Use tests that can do 1 py version to show coverage is combined.